microfluidics-master/microfluidics-master.github.io/apply.md

 ---

-Applications for the next academic year are now open.
 Contact: Contact : [m2microfluidique@gmail.com](mailto:m2microfluidique@gmail.com)

 If you are interested in the Microfluidics Master program, feel free to contact us in advance (or later) to discuss your application and, if possible, arrange a visit.